Canonical bases and new applications of increasing and decreasing subsequences to invariant theory: The map

 \begin{prop} The map $\psi: \C \to [n]^r \times [n]^r$ is injective.
 Given any $w$ in $W_n$, let $\psi(w) = (\ui,\uj)$.
 Then $w$ is the unique permutation in $W_n$ of minimal length such that $w \uj = \ui$. \end{prop}

-\begin{proof} To prove the first claim, we need to show that $\psi(w)$ determines $w$.
+\begin{proof} To prove the injectivity claim, we need to show that for any given pair $(\ui,\uj)$ in the image of $\psi$, there is precisely one $w \in \C$ for which $\psi(w) = (\ui,\uj)$.
 In the stable case $r \ge n-1$, this is clear because any permutation of $n$ items is determined once its values on any $n-1$ of them is specified.

-Now suppose that $r < n-1$.
-Given any pair of sequences $(\ui,\uj)$ in $[n]^r \times [n]^r$, each consisting of distinct integers, with $\uj$ increasing.
-We will construct a two-line array $(x/y)$ defining a unique permutation $w$ in $W_n$.
-To do this we set $x = (1,2,\dots, n)$ and let $y_a = i_b$ if and only if $j_b=a$.
-This defines values in $y$ corresponding to all indices in $\uj$; the remaining values in $y$ are inserted, in their natural order, from the increasing sequence consisting of the values in $(1,2, \dots, n)$ which do \emph{not} appear in $\ui$.
-The resulting array $(x/y)$ is the two-line notation for $w$ in $\C$.
-We have $\psi(w) = (\ui,\uj)$.
-Since $w$ is determined by the pair $(\ui,\uj)$, the map $\psi$ is injective.
-This completes the proof of the first claim.
+If $r < n-1$ this still holds, because the given pair $(\ui,\uj)$ determines $w$ on the numbers in $\uj$, and $w$ is determined on all other numbers in $[n]$ by the fact that it must be increasing on those numbers.
+Hence $\psi$ is injective.